 More than 20 years ago, University of Toronto researchers confirmed that light physical activity is enough to boost the immune system of people exercising for the first time.8 In 2012, Loughborough University researchers delved deeper when they discovered that moderate exercise can reduce the risk of catching a cold-like infection, while strenuous exercise, like running a marathon, could make susceptibility to a cold worse.9 Extreme exercise can even result in blood poisoning by causing bacteria to leak into the bloodstream, according to a 2015 study conducted by Monash University.10

 The best way to approach exercise, as an athlete or everyday exerciser, is by giving your body the fuel it needs to move and compete.
-Body Ecology’s vegan Fermented Protein Shake supports energy, weight loss, and gut health at all levels of activity.
+Body Ecology’s vegan Immune Power Protein Shake supports energy, weight loss, and gut health at all levels of activity.
 For daily probiotic protection needed for strenuous exercise, the Body Ecology Bifidus Power Blend is designed to relieve gut disorders — including gas, diarrhea, constipation, bloating, and stomach pain — while equipping the immune system to fight off infection.

 When all else fails, don’t forget the Body Ecology Principles of Step-by-Step and Uniqueness.
 Approach each exercise one step at a time so that you don’t over-extend or over-stress your body.
 And with each physical challenge, remember that we are all unique — a high-intensity exercise that works for one person may be damaging to another.
 Be good to your body, and it will be good to you.